wangziqi2013/wangziqi2013.github.io/ziqiw.md

 -----------------

 <!--
-**(2021.08 - Present)** I am working with Professor Todd Mowry, Dimitrios Skarlatos and Professor Gennady Pekhimenko (U of T) on malloc-less memory allocation for small, short-lived objects.
+**(2021.08 - 2022.12)** I am working with Professor Todd Mowry, Dimitrios Skarlatos and Professor Gennady Pekhimenko (U of T) on malloc-less memory allocation for small, short-lived objects.
 -->

-**(2021.08 - Present)** I am working on the next research project.
+**(2021.08 - 2022.12)** I am working on the next research project.

 **(2020.12 - 2021.08)** I was working with Professor Todd Mowry, Dimitrios Skarlatos and Professor Gennady Pekhimenko (U of T) on memory compression on multi-dimentional address space.